 Fraud Prevention: Beware of Email Spoofing and Wire Fraud

 What is in your email inbox?
 As a financial institution, we are vigilant every day in our efforts to protect our clients and our employees from becoming victims of fraud.
 Dangerous messages from seemingly legitimate companies could be fraudster attempts to convince you to reveal personal information or wire money ultimately leading to financial damage.
 We want to help inform you about the latest scams and how to safeguard yourself and your business from becoming a victim.

 Scammers can have a sense of urgency or request inappropriate confidentiality such as:

-- Requesting a change in your company profile within an internal system
+- Any change of a company profile within an internal system

-- Seeking to add a new contact representing the company
+- Any addition of a new contact representing a company

-- Seeking to request new payment for a business transaction
+- Any request for a new payment for a business transaction

-- Requesting a sudden change in business practice
+- Any request for a sudden change in business practice

 Supplier email Scam

 The email address looks legitimate, but the email service is hacked and spoofed so it is not actually coming from the supplier.
 Example: Support@Acmeru.com versus the legitimate Support@Acme.com.
 Beware of extensions or misspellings in the address.
 We are seeing this frequently where the sender’s email service is used to initiate emails using a valid email address and known information that has been exchanged in legitimate emails over the course of weeks or months.